Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 If someone gravitates to this card, they may have something on their chest that they need to share, but they're having a hard time finding the words.
 This is where someone who is empathetic can help shed light and offer support.

 The Five of Cups is not an entertaining card.
 It's about the grief we all go through in our lifetimes.
 We live in a mortal world, which means things are fallible and nothing lasts forever.
-There will be times that we experience deep loss.
-We live in an illogical world; it isn't complete and it is full of suffering.
+There will be times when we experience deep loss.
+We live in an illogical world; it isn't complete, and it is full of suffering.